2017 Physical Therapist Assistant Program Steps to Admission for Fall 2018

 4. Register for and take the TEAS.
 Please note: If you take the TEAS at a location other than LCCC, it is YOUR responsibility to provide the LCCC Physical Therapist Assistant program with your TEAS results directly from ATI prior to the February 1 deadline (ATI Registration; ATI Home for more information).

-5. Complete the application (application will be available in September) for the Physical Therapist Assistant Program, and submit it to the Admissions Office prior to February 1.
+5. Complete the application for the Physical Therapist Assistant Program, and submit it to the Admissions Office prior to February 1.

 6. Schedule and complete sixteen (16) hours of physical therapy site observation under the supervision of licensed physical therapist or physical therapist assistant.
 A minimum of four (4) hours must be completed in an outpatient setting and an additional four (4) hours must be observed in an inpatient facility.
 The additional eight (8) hours may be completed within the outpatient facility, the inpatient facility, or other venues as listed below based on the applicant’s interest.
 All observations must be completed within one year of submitting the application.
 Observations completed prior to one year of submitting the application will be considered as invalid and will not be acceptable.

 Outpatient Facility: Physical therapy is provided to patients under the care of a physical therapist due to illness or injury on an outpatient basis when the patient visits an office but does not sleep overnight there.
 Examples of outpatient therapy clinics may include a private practice, or a hospital -owned outpatient facility.
 They do not include massage therapy clinics, chiropractic offices, dance studios, fitness centers or athletic training facilities.